What is a Bitcoin ETF and how is it different from investing in Bitcoin?

 • The ProShares Bitcoin Strategy ETF ($BITO) is the first bitcoin futures ETF to trade on a major U.S. exchange.

-• Since it’s a futures ETF, the fund holds futures contracts for bitcoin assets but does not hold bitcoin itself.
+• Since its a futures ETF, the fund holds futures contracts for bitcoin assets but does not hold bitcoin itself.

 • Bitcoin ETFs could open up access to the crypto asset to institutional investors, and other investors who may not have access to cryptos via their investing platform.